onap/doc/docs/platform/architecture/index.rst

 ------

 .. warning:: The ONAP :strong:`portal` project is :strong:`unmaintained`.
+             As of Release 12 'London' the component is no longer part of the ONAP deployment.
+The new :strong:`Portal-NG` project is a :strong:`PoC`.

 ONAP delivers a single, consistent user experience to both design time and runtime environments, based on the user’s role.
 Role changes are configured